LAStools/LAStools/bin/blast2iso_README.txt

   is geo-referencing information in the input file or if it is specified explicitely in the command line.

+  Isolines crossing triangles whose edge length is larger than a threshold can be eliminated with the '-kill 250' option.
+The default is a kill of 50 meter.
+Use '-kill 1000000' to disable this.
+The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

   This is part of the BLAST extension pack of LAStools that is built on streaming TINs via spatial finalization & streaming Delaunay.
 Please license from martin@rapidlasso.com before